Emotional Storytelling Cheat Sheet: A Business Owner’s Guide To Writing Empathetic Stories For Short-Form Content And Sales

 Building a business by telling customers what’s wrong with them just to make money is a betrayal of their values—and many end up on the brink of going out of business because they believe it’s the only way.

-As a journalist, content marketer, and writerpreneur who’s more than tripled her corporate income by sharing values-driven storytelling content, I can tell you fear tactics are not your only option to sell.
+As a storytelling coach and narrative strategist who’s more than tripled her corporate income by sharing values-driven storytelling content, I can tell you fear tactics are not your only option to sell.

 It’s giving language to the frustration, doubt, or disappointment your audience already feels—without making them feel less than for having a problem.